mariohernandez/training/README.md

-# Welcome
+# Welcome to component-based development training

-In this two-day hands-on training workshop you will learn the process of identifying, building, and integrating components with Drupal 8 using Pattern Lab and Twig.
-Drupal 8 best practices will be at the core of the training to ensure components are built in a way that leverage caching, performance and re-usability.
+In this hands-on training curriculum you will learn the process of identifying, building, and integrating components with Drupal using Twig, Storybook and React.
+Drupal best practices are at the core of the training to ensure components are built in a way that leverage caching, performance and re-usability.
+This curriculum has been taught in person at various Drupal events such as meetups and DrupalCons across the U.S. and Europe.

 ![Homepage design](.gitbook/assets/homepage.jpg)